Home » Cape Town Foodie Guide: The Best Places to Eat in Cape Town, South Africa

 So many people told me I had to go to Beluga for sushi before I first went to South Africa.
 And wow they were right, the sushi platters here were incredible.
 I could have eaten here every night!

 The restaurant is actually Euro-Asian fusion and the menu is really extensive.
-It’s located quite close to the Waterfront area and has a huge outdoor seating area in a very pretty square.
-Reservations aren’t essential.
+It’s located within the Waterfront area and has a huge outdoor seating area in a very pretty square.
+Not a bad idea to reserve a table beforehand.

 Kloof Street House

 Located along Kloof Street is this wonderful resturant, unmissable for its numerous fairy lights.
-Where you want to enjoy a Sunday Roast, drinks with friends or a romanic dinner, Kloof Street delivers.
+Whether you want to enjoy a Sunday Roast, drinks with friends or a romantic dinner, Kloof Street delivers.

 Best Brunch and Breakfast Spots in Cape Town